wilsonmar/oss-perf/kibana.md

-Kibana presents a dashboard from ElasticSearch database.
+Kibana presents a dashboard from Elasticsearch databases.

 <a id="PanelTypes">
 ## Panel Types</a>